Also known as: press to handstand, handstand to l-sit, l-sit to handstand, handstand l-sit transitions, press handstand l-sit

 What is Press to handstand to L-sit to handstand?

-Press to handstand to L-sit to handstand is an advanced calisthenics sequence combining a press into handstand, a controlled descent into an L-sit, then a return to handstand.
-It primarily targets triceps, shoulders, and the core, and is rated "insane" difficulty for experienced athletes.
+Press to handstand to L-sit to handstand is an advanced calisthenics sequence combining a press into a handstand, a controlled L-sit, and a return press.
+It primarily targets the shoulders, triceps and core and is rated insane difficulty for experienced athletes.

 How to Do Press to handstand to L-sit to handstand